NathanLundner/Tools/README.md

 # Tools
-Small collection of little scripts for pentesting (Nothing here is earth shattering, it's just small collection of scripts that I find to save a little bit of time)
+Small collection of little scripts for pentesting \n (Nothing here is earth shattering, it's just small collection of scripts that I find to save a little bit of time)

 ### Autoscan: